nikhilmaram/Multi-Paxos/READ_ME.txt

 1. No proper documentation for Multi-Paxos.
 All we have is Paxos replication for one log entry.
 2. Leader being down and multiple process initiating the leader election.
 3. Reconfiguration mechanism when the leader is down.

+User Commands:
+To run :
+python paxos.py <Client Name> <configuration file>

+To Buy the tickets:
+Buy <number of Tickets>

+To Show the state:
+Show